fahmifahim/linux-daily/linux-admin-lpic1.md

 The following is a partial list of the used files, terms and utilities:
 - / (root) filesystem
 - /var filesystem
+  - is a filesystem stores files that are changed frequently
 - /home filesystem
 - /boot filesystem
 - EFI System Partition (ESP)
 - swap space
+  - Linux swap space is represented as `0x82`
 - mount points
 - partitions